emmaline01/cardistry/README.md

 ## Technologies used

-React + React-Bootstrap UI library (JavaScript) for the frontend, Flask (Python) for the backend, Microsoft Azure for SQL database hosting
+React (JavaScript) for the frontend, Flask (Python) for the backend, Microsoft Azure for SQL database hosting